 Malegaon 2008 blast accuse Samir Kulkarni provided with armed security

-Pune, Oct 30: One of the accused Samir Kulkarni has been provided armed security guard from today, at his residence in Pimpri-Chinchwad, Pune in Maharashtra.
+Pune, Oct 30: One of the accused of 2008 Malegaon blast Samir Kulkarni has been provided armed security guard from today, at his residence in Pimpri-Chinchwad, Pune in Maharashtra.

+Kulkarni, who is currently out on bail, said that he wrote to the state government in May this year seeking protection, but he might have been provided the security now in the wake of the killing of former Hindu Mahasabha leader Kamlesh Tiwari in Lucknow.

+"Except a letter acknowledging that my application has been received, I did not receive any communication from the state government after I sought protection," said Kulkarni, who resides in Pune's Chinchwad area.

+Six people were killed and nearly 100 others injured when a bomb strapped to a motorcycle went off near a mosque in Malegaon town of Maharashtra's Nashik district on September 29, 2008.

+The trial in the case began in October last year after a special court in Mumbai framed charges under the Unlawful Activities (Prevention) Act (UAPA) and relevant provisions of the Indian Penal Code (IPC) against Lt Col Prasad Purohit, Thakur and others.

-The blast took place on September 29, 2008 near a mosque in Malegaon town in Maharashtra Nashik district.
+The Malegaon blast took place on September 29, 2008, near a mosque in Malegaon town in Maharashtra Nashik district.
 Six people were killed in it while around 100 people were injured.

 Kulkarni, a printing press employee from Bhopal, was arrested soon after the blast.
 According to the prosecution, he was alleged to have arranged chemicals used in the blast.